tapjs/processinfo/README.md

 `child_process` module, then the relevant environment variables will still be tracked, unless explicitly set to `''` or some other value.

+### Important

+In order to properly track `lineLengths` (required for coverage reporting on source mapped files), `@tapjs/processinfo` must be the **last** loader specified on the command line, so that it can get access to the transpiled source that Node.js actually executes.

 ### Interacting with Process Info

 To load the process info data, use the exported `ProcessInfo` class.